hibernate/hibernate-orm/README.md

 This is a fork of Hibernate ORM (http://github.com/hibernate/hibernate-orm) to allow testing of NuoDB's Hibernate dialect.
 The tests of interest are the matrix tests (which allow testing against multiple databases).
 Unfortunately the section on Matrix testing (in the original README below) is yet to be written.

+## Running Tests

 To run the matrix tests for NuoDB:

-1. first make sure you have the hibernate5 dialect jar available:
+1. Firstly make sure you have our Hibernate 5 dialect jar available:

    * clone https://github.com/nuodb/HibernateDialect5
    * Run `mvn install` - see [project README](https://github.com/nuodb/HibernateDialect5/blob/master/README.md)